aleksejmutic/increda-backend/README.md

 # Increda – Scrum Management App

 Increda is a Scrum management application designed to help teams plan, track, and organize their work incrementally.
-Can it be *incredible*?
-Let’s find out! 🚀

 The application is built using **Spring Boot** for the backend and **React** for the frontend, providing a smooth and responsive experience for managing Scrum boards, sprints, and tasks.